-In more than twenty years of creating new positions and hiring staff, I’ve lived with the tension of needing to know how many staff is the right number, what positions are the right positions, and when is the right time to hire more people.
-The thing that increases the tension is that there are so many different opinions about the answers to those questions.
+Those of us who hire and lead staff live with the tension of knowing how many staff is the right number, what positions are the right positions, and when is the right time to hire more people.

-Crystal clear vision and strategic alignment can help minimize the differing opinions, but because there is always more than one way to successfully design a team, the tension of knowing which way is best will always exist.
-And candidly, having the right people is more important than the right positions – but there is a healthy balance.
+Crystal clear vision and strategic alignment can help minimize the differing opinions.
+But there is always more than one way to successfully design a team.
+The tension of knowing which way is best will always exist.
+Having the right people is more important than the right positions – but there is a healthy balance.

 Let’s start with some thoughts about why you should not establish a new role or position to hire.

 There are seasonal initiatives and a variety of projects that come up across any church calendar year.
 If your team is truly stretched too far, many of these projects can be handled by short-term, contract-based hires.
 Don’t hire a new position to get a one-off project done, even if you think you have a near continuous stream of projects coming up.

 You might be surprised about how true the old saying is – “The squeaky wheel gets the oil.”
 True as it may be, if you do give in to an underperforming complaining staff member who wants you to hire them more help, it will kill the morale of your team.

 A little different than the contained project kind of work mentioned above.
 There are sometimes brief increases in workload for your existing positions.
 The temptation is to overreact and solve the pressure by hiring another person to help get the work done.
 Then that position is quickly rationalized because all jobs migrate toward justifying their existence.
 It’s better to “tough it out,” re-prioritize the work and let something else wait, or ask a volunteer to help.

 A staff member is not performing